benjymous/annotations/sandman/sandman.25.md

 - #### Panel 1-3

   In August 1990, Iraq, led by Saddam Hussein, invaded Kuwait, taking the many foreign citizens there hostage, including Charles Rowland's father, apparently.
 However, by December, which is the date of this story, most of the hostages had been released, although I don't remember the exact time when the last healthy males were freed.

 - #### Panel 5

-  San.: Sanatorium.
+  **San.**: Sanatorium.
 Perhaps the infirmary for sick students.

   From context, "natter" = "chat".

 ### Page 6